maucejo/StructuralVibration.jl/README.md

 - **Solution for SDOF systems**
     - Free response
     - Forced response due to a harmonic force or a base motion
-    - Forced response due to any external force
+    - Forced response due to any external force or base motion (Duhamel's integral)

-- **Time-domain integration schemes for linear systems**
+- **Time-domain integration schemes for linear second order systems**
     - Central difference scheme
     - RK4
     - Newmark-beta method